AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 ### Doughnut Chart

 Doughnut chart is almost the same as Pie chart, the only difference is in appearance: Doughnut charts have a hole in the middle.
-All you need to turn pie chart into doughnut chart is to set {api:anychart.charts.Pie#innerRadius}**innerRadius()**{api} parameter more than 0:
+All you need to turn pie chart into doughnut chart is to set {api:anychart.charts.Pie#innerRadius}innerRadius(){api} parameter more than 0:

 ```
 chart.innerRadius("30%");
 ```

 And here is the same data as above in the form of a Doughnut chart: